Ziv33/WebComputationalGraph/README.md

 - **Left — Controls:**
   - *Load Configuration* — choose a `.conf` file and click **Deploy** to upload it via `POST /upload`.
 The server parses it, builds the agent graph, checks it for cycles, and returns a live graph visualization rendered in the center panel.
   - *Send Message* — pick a topic name and value and click **Send** to publish via `GET /publish`, updating the running graph.
-- **Center — Graph View:** an interactive visualization (via `vis-network`) of the computational graph — topics as rectangles, agents as circles, edges following the data flow direction.
+- **Center — Graph View:** an interactive visualization of the computational graph — topics as rectangles, agents as circles, edges following the data flow direction.
 - **Right — Values Table:** the current value held by every active topic, refreshed after each publish.

 ## Configuration File Format